Interpreting AML Screening Results

 How to Read an AML Result

 When you execute a workflow containing an AML step, the API response provides a rich set of data to help you understand the outcome.
-This guide provides a structured, “top-down” walkthrough of how to parse the workflowResult
+This guide provides a structured, “top-down” walkthrough of how to parse the workflowResult object.

 View Full API Response Example